mantoni/hub.js/docs/documentation.md

 deregistraion.

-__NOTE:__ Unless events emitted using `emit`, these events are not passed to matchers.
+__NOTE:__ Unless events emitted using `emit`, these events are not passed to wildcard subscribers.
 That is, if a filter or a listener was added with an event name that contains a wildcard, the filter or listener will not be invoked.

 #### newListener